 Total Education Solutions (TES) created a question and answer series on our Instagram page called Ask an Expert.
-Our Behavior Therapist, Melissa Sundt M.S., BCBA, LBA, answered the most common questions regarding Behavior Therapy.
+Our Behavior Therapist, Melissa Sundt M.S., BCBA, LBA, answered the most frequently-asked questions regarding Behavior Therapy.
 Melissa is a licensed Behavior Analyst in Michigan and has been a BCBA for almost 3 years.
 She received her master’s degree in Applied Behavior Analysis from Western New England University.
 Melissa has been part of the TES family for the past 2 years but has been working in the field of #ABA since 2014.
 We complied the questions and answers or you can click here to see the Q&A on our Instagram page!

 BCBA stands for Board Certified Behavior Analyst.
 Usually, this is the behavior therapist that would be working as the child’s supervisor.
 In this role, they would be the ones training parents and the technicians working directly with the child, as well as determining what skills/goals to work on to help the child progress.

 As a BCBA, my job is to assess the child’s strengths and deficits and work with the parent to identify goals for treatment.
 I then will create behavior programs and protocols to help increase functional skills and decrease problem behavior.
 I also provide parent training to help generalize learned skills to the home and family.

 Depending on your child’s specific strengths and deficits, they will attend behavior therapy sessions a certain number of hours and times per week.
 A behavior technician will work with the client 1:1 on the specific goals in their program.
 As a supervisor, I would monitor these sessions and make sure all programming is being run with fidelity*.
 I will also work with the parents as well on certain goals determined at the onset of therapy.

 3. What should parents look for in behavior therapist?